-Perspective | The party’s still on for Tampa’s happy, home-team Super Bowl.
+The party’s still on for Tampa’s happy, home-team Super Bowl.
 It’s just not quite as rowdy.

 A main NFL hotel drive-through sits empty rather than all flashy and aggravating.
 Valets work from the curb.

-Yet there was that native Tampan, or Tampanian, or Tampeno, Mark Lufriu, who walked out of West Tampa Sandwich Shop on Friday morning, and said, “I’m in the neighborhood, so I drive around and the energy is phenomenal.”
+Yet there was that local Mark Lufriu, who walked out of West Tampa Sandwich Shop on Friday morning, and said, “I’m in the neighborhood, so I drive around and the energy is phenomenal.”

 What a muddle for all the heads of the 3.2 million at home and the incoming from Kansas City.
 Manteiga, the La Gaceta publisher, noted how hard it had been to book the Cuban Club venue he oversees, how it got booked for one event last week rather than six months out, how it’s impossible to plan anything nowadays.
 “You know, I think for many Tampa people they feel that this isn’t what it should be,” Manteiga said.
 “They would like to be more joyous.
 They would like to be around more people.”